Yanran1123/CIS3260/Doc/StudyGuide.md

 + Part 3: Complete program
  + Examples - **see question 3 in the midterm exam and bonus test**
- + Studdents should fully understand the underlying logic of the code in all lectures and assignment1-4.
+ + Students should fully understand the underlying logic of the code in all lectures and assignment 1-4.

-**Below are the knowledge base that will be covered in the final exam.**
+**Below is the knowledge base that will be covered in the final exam.**

 #### Data Type
  + Number